Guide

 Step 3: Get paid in Stars (the default in 2026)

 Telegram Stars is the native payment rail.
 One tap, no card form, no PCI compliance on your side.
 The customer’s balance is debited, your bot’s Stars balance is credited.
-You withdraw per Telegram’s payout policy.
+Stars from sales are available to withdraw through Fragment after 21 days, or spend on Telegram promotion.

-There’s still a place for card payments — large purchases, B2B, regions where Stars adoption is lower.
-AdminHub supports both — Stars and cards in the same checkout, in EUR / USD / UAH / BRL / IDR / INR depending on your country.
-Same product cards, two payment rails.
+Card payments remain useful for physical goods and services — large purchases, regions where Stars adoption is lower.
+Digital goods, channel subscriptions and paywall posts accept Stars only, as Telegram’s policy requires.
+AdminHub supports Stars and card in the same storefront, in EUR / USD / UAH / BRL / IDR / INR depending on your country.
 Storefront here.

 Telegram takes its cut on Stars revenue, the rest is yours.
 AdminHub takes 0% of your sales — we monetize on Pro subscriptions to creators, not on customer transactions.